 Who "we" are...

-As the writer, my goal is to assist all students of the Bible to compare the writings of "scribes instructed in the Kingdom of Heaven", and to help them find objective answers to the questions that confront all truth-seekers.
 According to Jesus' words in Matthew 13:52, every scribe or instructor and teacher of God's word is like a householder who can bring forth both fresh and time-worn goods from the treasure that is God's word.
 The goal of this site is to foster comparison and discussion of "fresh" ideas that challenge orthodoxy, while seeking Biblical authentication for any concept that is new to readers.

 Regardless of the particular errors and shibboleths which all brethren in Christ are likely to retain in one way or another, I find those who have "caught" the spirit of Christ in practically every Christian group.
 They may not be characteristic of the group, they may not be the leaders of the group, but they have been with Jesus and learned of him, and they have labored to understand and submit to God's word in their thoughts and lives.
 They are my Christian brethren, and if I love the One who begot, I must love the ones whom he has begotten, and who were conceived in the same covenant with me.